VarunBabbar/SPLIT-ICML/README.md

 print(tree)
 y_pred = model.predict(X,i) # predictions for the ith tree
 ```
 For now, we recommend running RESPLIT via a command line script (e.g. python3 run_resplit_on_compas.py) or a slurm script rather than in a Jupyter notebook.
 We have observed some timeout issues in Jupyter and are investigating these actively.
+There is an example in resplit/example where you can first run `pip install treefarms` and then the script `python3 resplit_example.py" to see the difference in runtime between TreeFARMS and RESPLIT.

 We also note the other options in the config which are most commonly used: